Allisonwonderlax13/https-github.com-obsproject-obs-studio./Quickstart-2018.md

 To make it easier for new users, here's an updated quickstart guide.
-I'll paste in the existing one below and we can tweak from there.

 * New users struggle most with the fact that a source needs to be added first
 * The old guide doesn't mention the auto-config wizard